Walker

 View Map

-Today, walker enjoys its position as a regional trade center for area residents, seasonal homeowners and tourists.
+Today, Walker MN enjoys its position as a regional trade center for area residents, seasonal homeowners and tourists.
 Ever tourist oriented commercial service can be found here.
 Numerous restaurants and shops line the downtown streets.
-The historic Chase Hotel and eight motels provide 113 rooms or motel units.
-While there is no hospital, a clinic, three doctors, and three dentists are available.
+The historic Chase Hotel and three other hotels provide 211 rooms.
+While there is no hospital, there is a clinic, three doctors, and three dentists available in Walker, MN.

 Trail Access and Parking Areas, and Rest Areas in Walker